Ford Falcon (BA): Futura

+Falcon XR6

 Building on the features of the XT, Ford Australia at one point considered not releasing the sports-oriented Falcon XR6 because of the new XR6 Turbo model.
 However, Ford overturned this decision before production.
 A specifically designed body kit distinguished the XR6 from other variants, except for the XR6 Turbo and XR8 which shared the sports bodywork.
 The naturally aspirated engine was identical to the engine used on the XT and Futura, and the five-speed manual transmission came as standard.

 The newly introduced Falcon XR6 Turbo (XR6T) received critical acclaim at launch, and the Australia's Best Car's judges even awarded it the Best Sports car under $57,000 in 2002.
 At heart visually identical to the XR6, the turbocharged derivative gained extra features, with the additional turbocharger boosting the car's total power output to 240 kW.
 The turbocharger is a Garrett GT35/40 unit.